AnlinJin/proxy-lab/README.md

 - Connection: close
 - Proxy-Connection: close

-The proxy’s request line will always ends with HTTP/1.0.
+The proxy’s request line will always end with HTTP/1.0.
 ## Parameter
 The web proxy listens on a port for upcoming HTTP packets.
 The port number can be determined by the user.
 For example
 ```